buitcj/docs/notes/git_notes.md

 Rebase
 ======

 Reapplies commits on top of another base tip.
+Phrased another way: it "is the process of taking a fragment of git change history and rewriting that history as if it had begun at a different commit."
+In short, it lets you move around commits and even change the history.

 Common syntax: `git rebase <upstream [<branch>]` which specifies the "base" branch first on which the current branch (or the branch specified by <branch>) is applied.

 Where the current branch is "topic", `git rebase master` and `git rebase master topic` are equivalent.

-###--onto option
+###`--onto <newbase>` option

-Without this option, the --onto base is the tip of the upstream branch.
+Without this option, the --onto newbase is the tip of the upstream branch.

+In the git man page, it is called --onto <newbase> but you can think of it as --onto <graft-point>.
+Matthew brett renames the syntax: `git rebase --onto <graft-point> <exclude-from> <include-from>`

+In the git man page, it is called --onto <newbase> but you can think of it as --onto <graft-point>.
+Matthew brett renames the syntax: `git rebase --onto <graft-point> <exclude-from> <include-from>`.
+If you don't specify a `<graft-point>` it defaults to the `<exclude-from>`

+###Which commits will rebase apply?

+Everything from `<exclude-from>` to `<include-from>`

 Merge vs. Rebase
 =================